Search within:

 However, before you begin looking at rentals, you may want to have a list of "necessities".
 Here are just a few questions you may want to consider before signing a lease.
 When you call about a place, ask about your preferences before arranging to see it.
 Taking the time to make a list of preferences before you start your search will save you time in your search process.

-• What is your price range for rent?
+• What is your price range for rent and utilities?

-• Do you want a roommate and how many?
+• Do you want to live with a roommate?
+If so, how many?

-• Do you want laundry facilities on-site, or will you be making trips to a laundromat?
+• Would you prefer laundry facilities on-site or would you rather use a laundromat?

-• Are you eligible for a commuter parking permit?
+• Are you eligible for a commuter parking permit at Ohio University?

 Signing a Lease